REF: OE-TECH-09 LIFECYCLE ENGINEERING

 Creep & Set

-Sustained loads cause time-dependent deformation, even below design stress limits.
+Sustained loads cause time-dependent deformation (viscoelastic creep), even below design stress limits.

 03